-During 2016, the Company approved an equity incentive plan (the "2016 Plan") for the purpose of providing stock awards and incentive and non-statutory stock options to employees, directors and consultants of the Company and affiliates of the Company.
-Under the 2016 Plan, 500,000 shares of the Company's Common Stock are reserved for issuance pursuant to the terms of the 2016 Plan.
+During 2016, the Company approved the 2016 Equity Incentive Plan ("2016 Plan") for the purpose of providing stock awards and incentive and non-statutory stock options to employees, directors and consultants of the Company and affiliates of the Company.
+Under the 2016 Plan, 500,000 shares of the Company's Common Stock are reserved for issuance pursuant to the 2016 Plan.
 The Company believes that such awards better align the interests of its employees, directors and consultants with those of its stockholder.
 Options awards are expected to be granted with an exercise price equal to the market price of the Company's stock at the date of grant.
 No stock options have been granted as of December 31, 2016.